The effects of domestic violence on teenagers

 • self-harming behaviour

-What can I do to support a teenager who has been exposed to violence?
+How can I support a teenager who has been exposed to domestic violence?

-The best thing you can do is provide them with a positive adult-teenager relationship.
+The best thing you can do is create a safe, understanding space where they feel heard and valued.
 Be an open and unconditional listener, allow them to participate in seeking professional support and making safety plans.
-Find ways to create opportunities for positive and trusting relationships.

-• let them know there are support options available to them
+• Let them know support options are available to them.

-• don’t speak negatively of abusive family members, but let them know that violence and abuse is never okay
+• Don’t speak negatively of abusive family members, but let them know that violence and abuse are never okay.

 Supporting someone impacted by violence can be upsetting.
 Know that you don’t have to do it on your own.
 You can call 1800RESPECT on 1800 737 732 for information, counselling and referral.
 Remember that you are better able to support when you feel supported yourself.